tamu-edu/rad_lab_rad_cad_documentation/docs/basic-geometry-features/sphere-feature.md

 ## Property Manager Page

-The Property Manager Page for the box feature is shown below:
+The Property Manager Page for the sphere feature is shown below:

 <div class="image-annot"
      style="--callout-stroke: 2px;